rmarting/rhdh-exercises/README-gitlab.md

-# rhdh-exercises
+# Red Hat Developer Hub Workshop integrated with GitLab

 ## Mandatory settings

-When Red Hat Developer Hub is installed via the operator there are some mandatory settings that need to be set.
+When Red Hat Developer Hub is installed via the operator there are some mandatory settings that need to be set:

 - create mandatory backend secret
 - add the `basedomain` to enable proper navigation and cors settings